-Financial assets and liabilities carried at fair value on a recurring basis include investments and beneficial interest in assets held by others.
-USA Softball has no assets or liabilities carried at fair value on a nonrecurring basis or liabilities carried at fair value on a recurring basis at December 31, 2021 or 2020.
+Financial assets and liabilities carried at fair value on a recurring basis include marketable securities and beneficial interest in assets held by others.
+USA Softball has no assets or liabilities carried at fair value on a nonrecurring basis or liabilities carried at fair value on a recurring basis at December 31, 2022 or 2021.